Overview of Oregon’s State Plan Personal Care Program

 Eligibility Requirements for State Plan Personal Care Program

-SPPC is for Oregon residents who are elderly (aged 65+) or adults who are disabled (aged 18+).
-Additional eligibility criteria are as follows below.
+SPPC is for Oregon residents who are elderly (aged 65+) or 18+ years old and disabled.
+Additional eligibility criteria follows.

 Financial Criteria: Income, Assets & Home Ownership